samuel-utbult-oborgen/playwright-coverage-example/README.md

 # Playwright coverage example

-Run `npm install` and then `npm test` to see the problem.
-I get the following
+Run `npm install` and then `VITE_COVERAGE=true npm test` to see the problem.
-output:
+I get the following output:

 ```
 > playwright-coverage-example@0.0.1 test